Start your career as an apprentice

-- Depending on your program, upon completion, you will earn an Associate of Applied Science (AAS) degree or a Basic Vocational Specialist (BVS) certificate and certification from the US Department of Labor.
+- How does an apprenticeship work?
+Depending on your program, you can be in an apprenticeship program while you're in school.
+Upon completion, you will earn an Associate of Applied Science (AAS) degree or a Basic Vocational Specialist (BVS) certificate and certification from the US Department of Labor.

 - Industrial Maintenance Technology apprenticeship program, in partnership with ICATT.